loulai/timeline-within-timeline/README.md

 I have experience with tech that most freshman don't have
 ----
 * I've worked in a team of seven people intensely for two weeks building a web app called [Unipop].
-* I've worked with all sorts of technology, like Rails, APIs, like testing using RSpec and Cucumber
+* I've worked with all sorts of technology, like Rails, deploying with Heroku, testing using RSpec and Cucumber, app testing with ngrok
 * I love technology.
-Click here for photos of my tech escapades.
+[Click here for photos of my tech escapades].
 * I'm fun to have a techquila with

 Thank you for considering me for such an exciting opportunity!